opensoars/gut/readme.md

 gut
 ===

-Really simple windows helper that makes Github remote commits less tedious.
+Really simple windows helper that makes Github remote commits on an initialized repository less tedious.

 ## Use
 Takes two arguments from command line: